Rishabh672003/Neovim/README.md

 # Neovim

-This repo contains all my neovim config files which i use.
+This repo contains all my neovim configs files which i use.

 ### 🛠️  If you also want to use it

-#### my configs are for developement branch of neovim so it will not work for any other version of neovim
+#### My configs are for development branch of neovim so they might not work for any other version (they work as of now for the stable branch)
-i use the neovim developement branch, so because of that you will have to build neovim from the source or you can use there nightly released appimages if you dont want to build it

 #### Steps to build neovim

 ```bash
 #build dependencies
 sudo pacman -Sy --needed --noconfirm git base-devel cmake unzip ninja tree-sitter curl
 ```

 ```bash
 git clone https://github.com/neovim/neovim && cd neovim && make CMAKE_BUILD_TYPE=RelWithDebInfo && sudo make install
 ```

 #### Make a backup of your current nvim folder

 ```bash
 mv ~/.config/nvim ~/.config/nvimbackup
 ```